Tongue Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 The vertical muscle in the tongue is a muscle inside the tongue.
 When it tightens, it makes the tongue wider, flatter, and longer.
 This muscle helps with different tongue movements.

-It gets its signals from the hypoglossal nerve, also called cranial nerve XII.
+It gets signals from the hypoglossal nerve, also called cranial nerve XII.
 You can find this muscle along the sides and near the front of the tongue.

 Tongue Anatomy -Extrinsic Muscles